“Clear a space in your mind; Make silence in your heart for God to speak.” ~ Jesus Calling

 Pray for vocations to our Congregation

-Sr. Verona is often out and about adding, changing, and rearranging the artwork around Marywood Campus.
+One of Sr. Verona’s many ministries included adding, changing, and rearranging the artwork around Marywood Campus.

 Sister Verona in Alpena, Michigan in 1956.
 “It was a different time for Catholic Sisters around the world.
 The habit was our form of dress.
 All Sisters were given names upon reception.
 I was given the name Sister Verona of Our Lady of Confidence on my profession day in 1944.”